junaidahmed501/blog-posts/clh2ek6k1000109l5avan9wpr.md

 * Can I fill it on my own?

-* Do I need to have it attested or notarised?
+* Do I need to have it attested or notarized?

-And million other questions.
+And a million other questions.
 However, I took a chance of filling it on my own & presenting it to the German Embassy.
 It turns out:

 * There is no right format

 * There is no need for certified English or anything

-* You can & should fill it on your own
+* You can & should fill it out on your own

-* No need to have it attested or notarised
+* No need to have it attested or notarized

 Enough with the story, <mark>find the file here</mark>.